fredfeng/CS292C/homework/hw2/README.md

 - : aexp = Aop (Add, Var "y", Var "y")
 ```

-In your PDF file, include the function definition along with **three distinct, non-trivial test cases and their output** to show that your function work correctly.
+In your PDF file, include the function definition along with **three distinct, non-trivial test cases and their output** to show that your function works correctly.

 ### Problem 8